Renaitre1111/poetic_re/POETIC_Rebuttal.md

 > Q9: Have you visualized or analyzed the embedding-space trajectory to illustrate how generated molecules evolve toward target properties?

 A9: Thank you for your insightful suggestion.
 We have performed the requested visualization to illustrate the impact of RL on the model's latent space.
-In Appendix F (Figure 6) of the revised PDF, we compare the embedding spaces of the MLE baseline and our POETIC model using PCA projection.
+In Appendix G (Figure 6) of the revised PDF, we compare the embedding spaces of the MLE baseline and our POETIC model using PCA projection.
 Specifically, we sampled 100 conditions for the HOMO-LUMO gap property and extracted the final hidden states of the generated molecules.
 As illustrated in Figure 6:
 - MLE Baseline (Left): The latent space appears disordered, with high-value (yellow) and low-value (purple) samples intermixed randomly.
 This indicates that the supervised baseline struggles to encode continuous property magnitudes in its representation.
 - POETIC (Right): After property-aware RL fine-tuning, a structured property manifold emerges.
 We observe a clear separation and gradient where molecules are clustered by their property values (e.g., low-value samples distinct from high-value ones).